 Covington Historical House, 4201 Main St., is an 1848 log cabin said to be the first schoolhouse in the Oregon Territory north of the Columbia River; phone (360) 695-5602.

 Visitor Centers Fort Vancouver Visitor Center 1501 E. Evergreen Blvd.
 Vancouver, WA 98661.
 Phone:(360)816-6230 or (877)224-4214

 ShoppingIn addition to JCPenney and Macy's, Westfield Vancouver Mall, just west of I-205 exit 30 on SR 500, offers 120 other retailers and Cinetopia, a state-of-the-art, 23-screen multiplex.

 AAA’s in-person hotel evaluations are unscheduled to ensure the inspector has an experience similar to that of members.
 To pass inspection, all hotels must meet the same rigorous standards for cleanliness, comfort and hospitality.
 These hotels receive a AAA Diamond designation that tells members what type of experience to expect.

-Members save 5% to 15% and earn 10% bonus Best Western Rewards® points when booking AAA/CAA rates!Best Western Plus Vancouver Mall Drive Hotel & Suites
+Members save up to 15% and earn bonus Rewards points when booking AAA/CAA rates!Best Western Plus Vancouver Mall Drive Hotel & Suites

 9420 NE Vancouver Mall Dr. Vancouver, WA 98662